Video Conferencing Equipment

 TrustMaps are two-dimensional charts that compare products based on trScore and research frequency by prospective buyers.
 Products must have 10 or more ratings to appear on this TrustMap.

 What is Video Conferencing Equipment?

 Video Conferencing Equipment is audio-visual hardware that enables video conference calls.
 This includes cameras, microphones, speakers, remote controls, etc. These are installed in a meeting room with a monitor so that conference participants can collaborate with colleagues in a remote location.
 Modern deployments may support one-to-many conferences (e.g. a livestream broadcast), or many-to-many collaborations with peers spread across disparate locations able to talk to and see each other.

-‘Conference room systems’ is another common name for video conferencing equipment.
-Many vendors in this space offer room system packages that include both the hardware and software necessary to set up a virtual meeting room.
+“Meeting space collaboration system” and "Conference room system" are other common names for video conferencing equipment.
+Many vendors in this space offer room system or collaboration system packages that include both the hardware and software necessary to set up a virtual meeting room.
 Other vendors instead offer web conferencing software and partner with companies that provide the hardware like Logitech, Poly (formerly Polycom), Avaya, Dell, Dolby, Lifesize, and Cisco.

 Video Conferencing Equipment Features & Capabilities

 While Video Conferencing Equipment is an expansive category which includes the various components that make up digital communication, there are some common characteristics to look for between them.
 Video equipment may provide the following key differentiators: